 British Columbia’s forests and tree species are diverse.
-Understanding genetic diversity and producing tree seed selected for faster growth, pest resistance, and better wood quality will benefit future timber supply, without the need for genetic engineering.
+Understanding genetic diversity and producing tree seed selected for faster growth, pest resistance, and better wood quality benefits future timber supply, without genetic engineering.

 The Forest Improvement and Research Management Branch consists of a headquarters group in Victoria, five seed orchard complexes, two research stations, and the Tree Seed Centre, located in Surrey.